Kyle9021/prisma_resource_type_simple_inventory/README.md

 ## INSTRUCTIONS:

 * install requirements jq and git
-* export the environment variables in shell with the below commands
+* export the environment variables in terminal with the below commands

 ### COMMANDS: